![]() |

 discoveries confirm that the material culture of the

-Macedonians also defer greatly from all their neighbors, and it is
+Macedonians also defer greatly from all of their neighbors, and it is

 by far more superior in artistry (gold, paintings, weapons, mosaics)